skoumalcz/force-update/README.md

 ForceUpdate
 ============

-This library is currently in __concept phase__ feel free to stare it but do not try to use it :-)
+This library is currently in __concept phase__ feel free to give it a star, but do not try to use it :-)

 Force your users to update the app, or notify about non-critical updates.